Soap Nuts FAQ

 Q: Can I use bleach with these?

 A: Sure!
-We recommend an eco-friendly oxygen bleach, but any brand is fine.
+We recommend our eco-friendly oxygen bleach, but any brand is fine.
 Keep in mind that standard bleach deteriorates fabrics through oxidation causing them to wear out sooner.
 Another Eco-friendly way of bleaching is by putting your articles out in the sun.

-Q: How Do I store Eco Nuts?
+Q: How do I store Eco Nuts?

 A: Make sure they are kept in a cool, dry place away from any moisture.
+Tupperware, vacuum seal or airtight containers are great for long-term storage.

 Q: There’s some berry halves in here.
 Are those okay to use and will they still work?

 A: Yes, you can use them!
-The saponin is contained in the skin of the berry so any sized piece will still release that saponin.
+The saponin is contained in the skin of the berry so any sized piece will still release saponin.
 There are some companies that only offer whole berries but we don’t see why any should go to waste, which is why when it goes through our hand-sorting process we allow some halves to get through and we judge on size and weight.
 The berries are slit open during the pitting/drying process so sometimes the whole berries break in two.
 When measuring for your bag, simply take two halves to equal a whole!
 The pieces can also be re-used – same as the whole berries.

 Q: Do I need to use hot or warm water or can I wash in cold water?

-We encourage you to read the labels on your garments and linens and wash with the recommended temperature of the fabric.
+A: We encourage you to read the labels on your garments and linens and wash with the recommended temperature of the fabric.
 Eco Nuts will work in any temperature water.
 Hot water will release more saponin.
 Sometimes in very cold water they will not release enough soap to really clean clothes, so in those cases we recommend making “tea” by placing the bag with the nuts into a cup of hot water and letting it sit up to 10 minutes, then add both the water and bag directly into the drum of the machine.
 Alternatively you can use our liquid detergent if you only wish to do cold water washing, which is formulated to work in a wider range of water conditions.
 You can read more on hot water vs cold water in our blog post here.
 In cases of very soiled garments, it’s a good idea to wash on warmer water temperatures as that will not only aid in the release of more soap, but the release of soil from clothes as well.

 Q: How do I tell when the Eco Nuts are used up?